CollaFuse: Collaborative Diffusion Models: Discussion, Limitations, and Future Work

-\textbf{Limitations:} Our current approach assumes trustworthy clients and an honest server.
-However, collaborative approaches are known to be susceptible to backdoor attacks~\cite{wang20attacktails,tajalli23serversidebackdoor} in which an adversarial client tries to inject secret functionalities into a collaboratively trained model.
-Also, existing research has shown that diffusion models are indeed susceptible to backdoor attacks~\cite{struppek2022rickrolling,chou23diffusionbackdoor}.
-Our proposed collaborative diffusion models do not account for such adversarial cases.
-However, our focus lies on the conception of collaborative diffusion models and not on the security area.
+\textbf{Limitations:} Our current implementation of \texttt{CollaFuse} is based on DDPMs, which provide a theoretically grounded framework for analyzing collaborative training dynamics, cut-point sensitivity, and information disclosure.
+However, DDPMs are computationally intensive due to their stochastic denoising process.
+While this choice enables interpretability and a rigorous analysis of privacy aspects, it limits inference efficiency.
+Furthermore, our current approach assumes trustworthy clients and an honest server.
+However, collaborative frameworks are known to be susceptible to backdoor attacks~\citep{wang20attacktails,tajalli23serversidebackdoor}, in which an adversarial client may attempt to inject hidden functionalities into a shared model.
+Prior research has shown that diffusion models themselves are vulnerable to such attacks~\citep{struppek2022rickrolling,chou23diffusionbackdoor}.
+While these scenarios are beyond the current scope, future work will extend our framework to systematically assess and mitigate adversarial threats while preserving image fidelity and efficiency.

-\textbf{Future Work:} Our empirical evaluations are currently limited to four models and image resolutions.
-An important future avenue is the collaborative training of diffusion models of larger scales without pre-training, for which the computational advantage to each client further increases.
-However, training such models requires high computational resources and is, therefore, out of the scope of this work, which already utilized 11 A100 GPUs in parallel.
-Nevertheless, future research steps include examining vulnerabilities, like backdoor attacks, in \texttt{CollaFuse}.
-Identifying suitable countermeasures and analyzing their impact on image fidelity and computational efficiency is central to bringing our approach closer to its real-world application.
-Another intriguing avenue is the combination of \texttt{CollaFuse} with differentially private training algorithms to provide formal privacy guarantees for trained models~\cite{dockhorn2022differentially,ghalebikesabi2023differentially}.
-Similarly, it would be interesting to investigate to what extent the phenomenon of memorization in diffusion models~\citep{carlini23diffusion,burg21memorization,hintersdorf2024finding} can also occur in collaborative approaches with separate models and datasets.